NathanielRus/HTML-and-CSS-Projects-TA/README.md

-# HTML-and-CSS-Projects-TA
+# HTML-and-CSS-Projects-TA:
-Basic Projects for the Tech Academy boot camp on HTML and CSS
+Basic Projects for the Tech Academy boot camp on HTML, CSS, and JavaScript
-### Technologies
+### Technologies:
 ```
 HTML5
 CSS